 If your bathroom faucet is dripping, don’t ignore it for months.
 You can easily fix a leaky faucet on your own.
 If you don’t feel confident handling the job, call a plumber for assistance.
 Allowing the faucet to continue to drip all day and night will just run up your water bill.

 Pull any excess hair out of the drain, and wipe out any grease.
 A great home remedy for clogged drains is baking soda and vinegar.
 Just pour a few tablespoons of baking soda into the drain, and flush with vinegar.
 The mixture will bubble up and flush out the gunk that is blocking your drain.
 Follow with cold water.
 This method is very inexpensive, easy, and safe for the environment and your family.
 Once the drain is clean, consider installing a drain filter to prevent clogs in the future.

 If you sign a maintenance contract with a plumber, he will come to your home and check these items on a regular basis and make these minor repairs for you.
 While it is an investment in your home, the money spent on maintenance will prevent more expensive repairs later on.

 While the initial expense might be daunting, it’s better to spend the money to replace a broken fixture than to continually spend time and money making repairs to a worn out piece.
 By switching out your old shower head for a new model, you can save on your water bill each month because the new shower heads use so much less water.
 Replacing a large item, like a hot water heater, can ultimately save you money because newer models are so much more energy efficient.

 The plumbing business is quite competitive.
 You can save a significant amount of money by shopping around and getting quotes from several different contractors before you have the work done.

 This will ensure that you not only save money on getting the job done, but also that it gets done quickly and efficiently.

 For help with all of your plumbing problems, call our experts at Scott English Plumbing.
-We offer water heater installation and maintenance, bathtub and shower installation, water softener service, re-piping, backflow testing, and more.
+We offer water heater installation and maintenance, bathtub and shower installation, water softener service, backflow testing, and more.
 Call Scott English Plumbing today for fast, affordable service.